 We will bring this production back to life and capture it on film at Prairie Theatre Exchange – hopefully, before a live audience.
 The play focuses on Anne Hathaway, the wife of Shakespeare, who on the day of his funeral reflects on their lifetime together – revealing secrets and passions.
 It is a poetic and often hilarious meditation on love and loss that redefines how we view Shakespeare – the icon and the man.

-An Original Feature Film: October public screening
+An Original Feature Film: February 2022 public screening event

 A Blackfriar production with Shakespeare in the Ruins: